top/go-so/README.md

 # Go-so

-This is an example project to show how to dynamically load `.so` library in Go.
+This is an example project showing how to dynamically load `.so` library in Go.

 ## Usage